NgWJ422/Currency_recognition/README.md

 ## 🧠 Training Notes

 The YOLOv8 model (`best.pt`) was trained on a **custom Ringgit currency dataset** using **Google Colab** to leverage GPU acceleration.
 After training, the best-performing model checkpoint was downloaded and placed in the `models/` directory for local inference through the Jupyter notebook.
+Training, validation, and testing outputs are stored in the `colab/` directory for reference.

 ---